microsoftgraph/android-java-connect-rest-sample/README.md

 Once you've built the Connect sample, you can run it on an emulator or device.
 Pick a device with API level 15 or higher from the **Choose device** dialog.

-To learn more about the sample, visit our [understanding the code](https://github.com/OfficeDev/O365-Android-Microsoft-Graph-Connect/wiki/Understanding-the-Connect-sample-code) wiki page.
+**(TODO: remove this sentence when wiki goes away.
+Replace with link to dev.office.com article url)** To learn more about the sample, visit our [understanding the code](https://github.com/OfficeDev/O365-Android-Microsoft-Graph-Connect/wiki/Understanding-the-Connect-sample-code) wiki page.

 ## Questions and comments

-We'd love to get your feedback about the Office 365 Android Connect project.
+We'd love to get your feedback about the Office 365 Android Microsoft Graph Connect project.
 You can send your questions and suggestions to us in the [Issues](https://github.com/OfficeDev/O365-Android-Microsoft-Graph-Connect/issues) section of this repository.

 Questions about Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
 Make sure that your questions or comments are tagged with [Office365] and [API].